carterexp/rally-blade/README.md

 # Description
 Rally Blade is a casual 2 player locally hosted 2D fighter browser game.
-The main mechanic of the game is the parry feature, which results in intense back and forth fights.
+The main mechanic of the game is the parry feature, and how it reflects slashes, which results in intense back and forth fights.
 # Basic Mechanics

 P1 |Q W E A S D F